We often field questions from people asking how to divorce in Oregon.

 Troubleshooting the Divorce Forms

-• Fill them all out clearly and completely — take your time, use your best penmanship.
+- Fill them out clearly and completely — take your time, use your best penmanship.

-• Double-check that they are complete and be sure to keep copies for your own personal records.
+- Double-check that they are complete and keep copies for your personal records.

-Divorce has such a huge impact on your life, it’s vital to take the time to make sure you do everything right.
+Divorce has such a huge impact on your life that it’s vital to take the time to make sure you do everything right.